Can My Child Quit School Wthout My Consent

 There are often a few circumstances included in the Final Order for Dissolution that would allow you to stop paying child support, such as the child marries, becomes self supporting, or joins the military.

 I suspect that it is also included in your Parenting Plan that you are to be advised of all matters relating to your child's education.
-The fact of the matter is that it is difficult for anyone to force a sixteen year old to go to school.
+The fact of the matter is that it is difficult for anyone to force a sixteen year old to

 High school isn't what it used to be.
 I have heard of all manner of activities taking place at some of the best Florida schools -- from knife fights in the parking lot, to sex in the bathrooms.
 Perhaps, there are valid reasons that your son does not want to attend school.